Kieran Murphy

 • Vulnerability scanning – (generally) a non-intrusive method that involves sending traffic, queries and specific requests to the website to test if vulnerabilities exist.
 This should be carried out at least once per quarter, it’s cheap and can be automated.

-• Penetration testing – more in-depth testing process than vulnerability scanning, carried out by a specialist company who mimics or emulates the behavior of attackers.
+• Penetration testing – more in-depth testing process than vulnerability scanning, carried out by a specialist company who mimics or emulates the behaviour of attackers.
 It’s recommended that penetration testing is carried out at least annually, while it’s more expensive than vulnerability scanning, it’s overall effectiveness makes it well worth the investment, even for small businesses.

 Keeping your website secure is a critical foundation for building and growing a successful online business - data breaches are expensive and hugely disruptive and best avoided.